The Unbearable Slowness of Being: Why do we live at 10 bits/s?: The paradox of slow behavior

 \section{The paradox of slow behavior}

-So why do we need such an enormous number of neurons -- many billions of them in the cerebral cortex alone -- to implement the slow pace of behavior?
-To reiterate the problem: Human behaviors, including motor function, perception, and cognition, operate at a speed limit of 10 bit/s.
+To reiterate: Human behaviors, including motor function, perception, and cognition, operate at a speed limit of 10 bit/s.
 At the same time, single neurons can transmit information at that same rate or faster.
-Furthermore, some portions of our brain, such as the peripheral sensory regions, clearly process information at least a million-fold faster.
-Some obvious questions arise: What sets the speed limit on human behavior?
-And what can that teach us about the neural mechanisms of cognition?
+Furthermore, some portions of our brain, such as the peripheral sensory regions, clearly process information dramatically faster.

-Before attempting an answer, we should agree on the magnitude of the question, which sets an expectation for the magnitude of the answer.
-We need to explain \emph{a factor of a million} (conservatively), namely the ratio between peripheral information processing and the overall throughput of the brain.
+Before approaching the paradox, we should agree on its magnitude, which sets an expectation for the magnitude of the answer.
+We need to explain a factor of $Si = 10^8$ , namely the ratio between peripheral information processing and the overall throughput of the brain.
 Numerically speaking, this may be the largest unexplained number in brain science.
 This order of magnitude sets a filter for hypothetical solutions.
-Suppose, for example, that a particular hypothesis explains why people process information two times faster in one task condition than in another.
-That might be enough for a paper in a prominent journal, but the tiny effect size doesn't even make a dent in the paradox.
-Obviously we should move on and read a different article.
+Suppose, for example, that a particular hypothesis explains why people can respond two times faster in one task condition than in another.
+That might be enough to publish in a prominent journal, but the tiny effect size doesn't even make a dent in the paradox.

 Next, we should consider whether one can simply deny the paradox.
 For many people, the claim that human mental activity is rather slow touches a sensitive nerve.
 Here we consider some of the objections that have been raised.